Jakob-Bach/DS-Lab-2022/README.md

 - download databases with meta data and instance features from `GBD`
 - merge databases
+- filter instances:
+  - known satisfiablity result
+  - at least 10 members in family (which is still quite few)
-- filter for instances with known satisfiablity result and no NAs in instance features
+  - no NAs in instance features

+### Scoring

+- `split.py` creates a stratified holdout split for both targets.